microsoft/Distilled-Sentence-Embedding/README.md

 --no_parallel
 ```

-Note: For our code to work with the AllNLI dataset (a combination of the MNLI and SNLI datasets), you simply need to create a folder where the downloaded GLUE datasets are and
-copy the MNLI and SNLI datasets into it.
+Note: For our code to work with the AllNLI dataset (a combination of the MNLI and SNLI datasets), you simply need to create a folder where the downloaded GLUE datasets are and copy the MNLI and SNLI datasets into it.

-### 4. Create the Logits from the Finetuned BERT
+### 4. Create Logits for Distillation from the Finetuned BERT
 Execute the following command to create the logits which will be used for the distillation training objective.
-Note that the bert_checkpoint_dir parameter
-has to match the output_dir from the previous command.
+Note that the bert_checkpoint_dir parameter has to match the output_dir from the previous command.
 ```
 python run_distillation_logits_creator.py \
---gpu_id 0 \
 --task_name mrpc \
 --data_dir glue_data/MRPC \
 --do_lower_case \
---train_features_path data/MRPC/train_bert-large-uncased-whole-word-masking_128_mrpc \
+--train_features_path glue_data/MRPC/train_bert-large-uncased-whole-word-masking_128_mrpc \
 --bert_checkpoint_dir outputs/large_uncased_finetuned_mrpc
 ```

 ### 5. Train the DSE Model using the Finetuned BERT Logits
 Train the DSE model using the extracted logits.
-Notice that the distillation_logits_path parameter needs to be chanced according to the task.
+Notice that the distillation_logits_path parameter needs to be changed according to the task.
 ```
-python siamese_bert_train_runner.py \
+python dse_train_runner.py \
---gpu_id 0 \
 --task_name mrpc \
 --data_dir glue_data/MRPC \
 --distillation_logits_path outputs/logits/large_uncased_finetuned_mrpc_logits.pt \
 --do_lower_case \
 --file_log \
+--epochs 8 \
 --store_checkpoints
 ```

 Note: To store checkpoints for the model make sure that the --store_checkpoints flag is passed as shown above.

-### 6. Loading of the Trained DSE Model
+### 6. Loading the Trained DSE Model
-During training checkpoints of the Trainer object which contains the model will be saved.
-You can load these checkpoints and extract from the the model
+During training, checkpoints of the Trainer object which contains the model will be saved.
+You can load these checkpoints and extract the model state dictionary from them.
+You can then load the state into a created DSESiameseClassifier model.
-itself.

-## Acknowledgements
+## Acknowledgments
 - We based our implementation on the BERT pretrained model from the [HuggingFace transformers repository](https://github.com/huggingface/transformers).

 - The script for downloading the GLUE datasets is taken from [here](https://github.com/nyu-mll/GLUE-baselines/blob/master/download_glue_data.py).